eusebiedev/AnimalShelter.Solution/README.md

 ### Example for a POST request: POST https://localhost:5001/api/v2/animals

   * When using POST (create), a body with populated fields is required:
+  * Note: when using POST in Swagger, be sure to remove the `"animalId": ,"` field, as it is automatically added at the top of the body.
+In POSTMAN, simply copy/paste the below example with your own paramaters to add an animal to the database:
       ```
       {
         "name": "Whiskers",